cltk/cltk/docs/latin.rst

 Sentence Tokenization
 =====================
+The sentence tokenizer takes a string input into ``tokenize_sentences()`` and returns a list of strings.
 For more on the tokenizer, or to make your own, see `the CLTK's Latin sentence tokenizer training set repository <https://github.com/cltk/latin_training_set_sentence>`_.

 .. code-block:: python